openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

 # OpenVINO™ Deployment Manager Guide {#openvino_docs_install_guides_deployment_manager_tool}

 The Deployment Manager is a Python* command-line tool that creates a deployment package by assembling the model, IR files, your application, and associated dependencies into a runtime package for your target device.
-This tool is delivered within the Intel® Distribution of OpenVINO™ toolkit for Linux\* and Windows\* release packages and is available after installation in the `<INSTALL_DIR>/deployment_tools/tools/deployment_manager` directory.
+This tool is delivered within the Intel® Distribution of OpenVINO™ toolkit for Linux*, Windows* and macOS* release packages and is available after installation in the `<INSTALL_DIR>/deployment_tools/tools/deployment_manager` directory.

 ## Prerequisites

-* Intel® Distribution of OpenVINO™ toolkit for Linux\* (version 2019 R3 or higher) or Intel® Distribution of OpenVINO™ toolkit for Windows\* (version 2019 R4 or higher) installed on your development machine.
+* Intel® Distribution of OpenVINO™ toolkit
-* Python\* 3.6 or higher is required to run the Deployment Manager.
 * To run inference on a target device other than CPU, device drivers must be pre-installed:
    * **For Linux**, see the following sections in the [installation instructions for Linux](../install_guides/installing-openvino-linux.md):
      * Steps for Intel® Processor Graphics (GPU) section